sebastianzehner/blog/content/posts/self-hosted-social-media-management-with-mixpost.en.md

 ## Whats next?

-Next I want to create a new virtual machine and restore the Mixpost installion to prove if everything works as aspected.
+Next I want to create a new virtual machine and restore the Mixpost installation to prove if everything works as aspected.

 Then I will buy the Pro version and upgrade my local installation.